This vignette is a short

 Alternatively, the development version can be installed from the

-online repository using the devtools
+online repository using the devtools package.
+The

 development version includes the most recent changes to the package that